demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/AzureADIdentityProtection_description.md

 ---

-In order to connect to the Azure Kubernetes Services using either Cortex XSOAR Azure App or the Self-Deployed Azure App:
+In order to connect to the Azure Active Directory - Identity Protection using either Cortex XSOAR Azure App or the Self-Deployed Azure App:
 1. Fill in the required parameters.
 2. Run the ***!azure-ad-auth-start*** command.
 3. Follow the instructions that appear.